despresc/hasbrain/README.md

 values initialized at 0.
 All data cell values, input values, and output values are bytes, and all incrementing and decrementing is performed modulo 256; in particular, byte overflow and underflow are permitted.
-The only restriction imposed on brainfuck program syntax is that the characters '[' and ']' be balanced.
+The only restriction imposed on brainfuck program syntax is that the brackets '[' and ']' must be balanced.